demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 ### vd-appliance-list
 ***
-List all available appliances for all organizations/tenants, with a limit of max 25 appliances per organization
+List all available appliances for all organizations/tenants, with a limit of max 25 appliances per organization.

 #### Base Command